devicetree-org/lopper/README-architecture.txt

  <output> file: The default output file for the modified system device tree. lopper
                 operations can output more variants as required

-Note that since lopper manipulates dtb's (as compiled by dtc) some information that is in the source dts is lost on the output of the final dts.
-This includes comments, symbolic phandles, formatting of strings, etc. To maintain this information, changes to dtc are required, and while that work is planned, there is no estimated completion date.
+Note that since lopper manipulates dtb's (as compiled by dtc), some information that is in the source dts is lost on the output of the final dts.
+This includes comments, symbolic phandles, formatting of strings, etc. If you are transforming to dts files and want to maintain this information, use the --pretty flag.
+This flag performs pre-processing and output phandle mapping to restore both comments and symbolic phandles to the final output.

-Lopper puts the preprocessed file (.pp) into the same directory as the system device tree.
-Without doing this, dtc cannot resolve labels from include files, and will throw an error.
-If we get into a mode where the system device tree's directory is not writeable, then we'll have to either copy everything or look into why dtc can't handle the split directories and include files.
+By default Lopper puts the preprocessed file (.pp) into the same directory as the system device tree.
+Since in some cases, dtc cannot resolve labels from include files, and will throw an error.
+That being said, if the -O option is used to specify an output directory, the preprocessed file will be placed there.
+If we get into a mode where the system device tree's directory is not writeable, or the -O option is breaking symbol resolution, then we'll have to either copy everything to the output directory, or look into why dtc can't handle the split directories and include files.

 Lopper processing flow: